wingardchris/my_website/content/en/about/worked-info.md

 ## Where I’ve worked or volunteered...

 I’ve worked for two international law firms, in state government, and in the nonprofit sector.
 I enjoy building strategic partnerships and advocating for policies to advance economic justice.
+As an Eagle Scout, I try to remember to "do a good turn daily".